sharma-kunal/Entry-Management-System/README.md

 ![SENDER_EMAIL and PASSWORD](https://github.com/sharma-kunal/internship_project/blob/master/readme_data/Mail.png)

+---
+**NOTE**

+Please make sure you have Enabled `Allow Less Secure Apps` functionality in your gmail settings.
+If not you can do so by following the steps given on [Allow Less Sucure Apps](https://www.dev2qa.com/how-do-i-enable-less-secure-apps-on-gmail/)

+---

 * You also need to make an ID on the website [way2sms](https://www.way2sms.com/), and copy the `API_KEY` and `Secret_key` from the API section [API](https://www.way2sms.com/userApi) of the website which we will use to send SMS.

 Now Paste the API_KEY and SECRET_KEY in the file `views.py`